GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

   == 20161115123949 CreateArticles: migrated (0.0016s) ==========================
 {% endhighlight %}

 We will change only the article#create route, but be free to modify everything you want.
-You can create an article to test if everything work as expected, to do this, open your browser and access http://localhost:3000/articles.
+You can create an article to test if everything work as expected, So, open your browser and access http://localhost:3000/articles.

 After tests, we can change the code.
 Take a look at articles_controller.rb.